infinit/memo/website/templates/pages/docs/src/markdown/kv.md

 update to the list at the same time.
 See the [example](#example) below for an illustration of this use case.

-### ACL blocks (ACB) ###
+### ACL blocks (ACLB) ###

-ACB inherits the feature of Mutable Block and provide additional fields to control which users can read and write the data.
+ACLB inherits the features of mutable blocks and provide additional fields to control which users can read and write the data.

-By default an ACB can only be read and written by the user who created the block.
+By default an ACLB can only be read and written by the user who created the block.

 The `Block` message has the following fields used to control ACLs:

-* `world_readable`: If true all users will be allowed to read the ACB payload.
+* `world_readable`: If true all users will be allowed to read the ACLB payload.
-* `world_writable`: If true all users will be allowed to update the ACB payload.
+* `world_writable`: If true all users will be allowed to update the ACLB payload.
 * `acl`: A list of `ACLEntry`.

 The `ACLEntry` message exposes the following fields: